Skip to content

 with:

-This uses a GitHub action I created, which under the hood just runs the fly command we ran earlier, but uses your Fly token
+This uses a GitHub action I created, which under the hood just runs the fly deploy command.
+You're also welcome to use the pre-built fly action!

 Commit all the files, and push to your repo.
 When a commit touches the docs/** files, the mkdocs.yaml file or anything in the docs directory, it will build the site.